al102030/Web-developing-class/MyNote.md

 * <span style="color: #ff1199;">Duck Typing</span>
    * If something like duck and quacks like duck, it's a duck
    * Python is dynamically type language and it doesn't check the type of object.
-   * if a certain method exist in object python accept it ass abstract base method
+   * if a certain method exist in object python accept it as abstract base method
 * <span style="color: #ff1199;">Extending Built-it Types</span>
    * We can extend a built-in class like string class in python and give it more functionality by define a new class
    * ![](MyNoteImages/44.png)